60pportunities/documentacao/docs/ggha.md

 ```

 ### Contexts
-Contexts in GitHub Actions provide access to various types of metadata related to the current workflow execution, such as the event that triggered the workflow, the repository, the job, the run- ner, and any custom inputs.
+Contexts in GitHub Actions provide access to various types of metadata related to the current workflow execution, such as the event that triggered the workflow, the repository, the job, the runner, and any custom inputs.
 They enable you to create dynamic and flexible workflows that can adapt to different situations based on the available metadata.

 For example, you can use the github context to access information about the event that triggered the workflow, like the event type, the actor who initiated the event, and the associated commit SHA.
 Similarly, the secrets context allows you to securely access encrypted secrets stored in your repository settings.
-To access context data, you can use the ${{ context }} syntax in your workflow file.
+To access context data, you can use the `${{context}}` syntax in your workflow file.
 Here's an example of using the github context to access the event name:

 ```
 jobs:
 build: